Oversizing a Solar inverter - Updated January 2025

 When you connect DC connect a battery to your solar inverter then you can usually add even more panels.

-Remember, this is only when you connect a battery to the inverter.
+The rules for claiming STCs change when you connect a battery to the inverter.

 So why would you add more panels?